 The Commission staff, in its review of campaign finance reports, or otherwise, may initiate an internally generated complaint against a candidate.
+Complaints may be internally generated based on the findings of an audit.
 The complaint is handled in an identical manner to an externally generated complaint, with the Commission acting as the complainant.